Laughing1999/MY-Deep-Learning/README.md

 # MY-Deep-Learning
-this is a repository to record my learning process of deep learning including cnn, rnn etc.
+this is a repository to record my learning process of deep learning including cnn, rnn and Transformer.